mackadamian/mailbeez-documentation/pages/03.documentation/04.mailbeez/30.community-modules/31.shopvote/default.en.md

     author: admin
 ---

-**more reviews on ShopVote.de.**
+**Get more reviews on ShopVote.de**

-This simple, free module allows you to ask your customers for a review on ideal.
+This simple, free module allows you to ask your customers for reviews on the German ecommerce rating service ShopVote.

 The [ShopVote.de Advanced Module](/documentation/mailbeez/shopvote_advanced/) allows you to works smarter, e.g. configure multiple order status, responsive emails and recognition repeated orders.